Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Hypertension.md

 		- Review the patient's current antihypertensive treatment and consider in dose or one-off dose making a clear note in the patient's chart
 		- A decision to use a new agent can usually await the patient's regular medical care team (i.e. don't change much on an overnight/on call shift) but can consider among: beta-blockers, diuretics, ACE inhibitors, ARBs, and CCBs
 			- Amlodipine 5mg or GTN patch 5mcg or 10mcg instructing nursing staff to check BP every 30 minutes and remove patch when SBP <100
+			- Can also consider Hydralazine 12.5mg PRN for hypertension if already on amlodipine
 - [[Aortic Dissection#Management|Aortic Dissection Management]]
 ## Hypertensive Encephalopathy
 - Arrange an urgent CT brain scan to exclude alternative causes of confusion (e.g. SAH, space-occupying lesion, intracranial infection or stroke) and consider postictal state or non-convulsive status epilepticus